DJDevon3/CircuitPython/TFT Featherwing LITE mod/README.md

 # 3.5" TFT Featherwing LITE Mod

-To get display brightness on the TFT Featherwing a hardware modification is nessary.
+To get display brightness on the TFT Featherwing a hardware modification is necessary.
+Solder the LITE pad to pin D2 with a jumper wire as shown here.

 ![](https://raw.githubusercontent.com/DJDevon3/CircuitPython/main/TFT%20Featherwing%20LITE%20mod/TFT_Featherwing_LITE_Mod.jpg)